fact-benchmark/factbenchmark/documentation.md

 A claim is a short statement which should be falsifiable and of general interest (important).

 **To be regarded as check worthy a claim should be 'falsifiable', in that it:**
-* is phrased in an non-ambiguous way
+* is phrased in a non-ambiguous way
 * is not a prediction about the future
 * relates to (potentially) verifiable information
 * is not phrased as a question or inquiry